Gdeepika-Cse/GAME...DEVELOPMENT/README.md

+# NAME: DEEPIKA G
+# REG.NO: 212224040060

 # EX 8 : THREE DIMENSIONAL IMAGE PROJECTIONS
 ## AIM :
 To implement the projections in three dimensional image using a C coding.

 ## ALGORITHM :